Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Context Processing

-NBCE and PCW can be seamlessly applied to any readily available open-access LLMs, allowing for significant extensions of the context length.
-However, it's important to note that both methods operate under the assumption that the relationships among these context windows are negligible and can be treated uniformly in an unordered fashion.
-Consequently, their performance may suffer when confronted with tightly interconnected context windows exhibiting sequential relations or when dealing with an excessive number of windows to process in parallel.
+NBCE and PCW can be applied to any readily available LLMs but assume negligible relationships among context windows, treating them uniformly and unordered.
+Their performance may suffer with tightly interconnected or excessive windows to process in parallel.